Mark 6:1-13 | Seventh Sunday after Pentecost

 Lectionary Project—Part of an ongoing three year project of weekly posts related to the Sunday reading from the Revised Common Lectionary.
 A study in practical theology.

-Dust Beneath Our Feet.
 This Gospel says that Jesus returned to his hometown, which in the Gospel of Mark is Capernaum.
 That is where his house was.
-(Mark 2:1 — If you ever want to play at Indiana Jones relic hunting, forget about the Holy Grail.
+(Yep, contrary to the popular belief that this grownup Jewish man was homeless, read Mark 2:1.
+And if you ever want to play Indiana Jones and go relic hunting, forget about the Holy Grail.
 Go to Capernaum and dig up Jesus’ house.
 Imagine the ticket sales.)

 On the sabbath, he went over to his synagogue and sat to teach, and the people who gathered there were astounded.
 We don’t know why.
 Perhaps it was because of the things he was saying, or it may be just that he took it upon himself to teach.
 Either way, he offended them.